aallan/DataSensingLab/Software/README.txt

     Code for the Arduino Shield PCB distributed as part of the DSL Workshop kit, and associated with the "Distributed Network Data" book by Alasdair Allan and Kipp Bradford.

+StrataNY2012/
+    Code for the boards used at the Strata conference in New York in 2012.